 '''

 Time('17:12:33:147')

+Time(Attribute('my_time_attribute'))

 '''

 Timestamp('StringExpression')

 Casting function that takes a String expression in the format 'yyyy-MM-dd HH:mm:ss.SSS' and converts it to a Timestamp data type.
 The String can be any expression that returns a valid String, including a field value or an attribute retrieved with the Attribute() function.